msherif4/kodo/docs/source/intro.rst

 .. note:: See the ``waf`` build options by running ``python waf -h``
           in your favorite command-line shell.

+In the following we will look at how you can build Kodo's examples, benchmarks and unit tests using the Waf build system.

 Quick Start (building Kodo examples and unit tests)
 ---------------------------------------------------